gevorgiann/class-material/LectureNotes/format_encodings/Oct_14/README.md

      - Use of 2's complement
        - for representing negative numbers
        - subtraction performed via addition of a negative number
-       - only one value of zero....
+       - only one value of zero....one extra negative number
        - requires addition to compute the value ( (~ A)+1 )

 ## Announcements: